-74 The total number of unsentenced prisoners has been kept stable at its lowest level for both scenarios.
-In the first three columns, the total number of prisoners serving sentences of seven years and less is held stable as at its December 2005 level.
-In the three right-most columns, the total number of prisoners serving sentences of seven years and less is held stable at its January 2005 level, on the assumption that these numbers will soon return to their previous levels.
+75 The total number of unsentenced prisoners has been kept stable at their lowest level for both scenarios.
+In the first three columns, the total number of prisoners serving sentences of seven years and less are held stable as at their December 2005 level.
+In the three right-most columns, the total number of prisoners serving sentences of seven years and less are held stable at their January 2005 level, on the assumption that these numbers will soon return to their previous levels.